RUI030/AIMM-Lab-Warmup/20221016-WeatherClassification/readme.md

 # 20221016-WeatherClassification

-**The main target of this project is to create a nerual network to classifiy of given dataset.**
+**The main target of this project is to build a nerual network to classify the given dataset.**

 1003 ver: DNN